Policies and Guidelines

 Withdrawal from an AQ course has a corresponding financial implication.
 To withdraw from a course after registration, the student should notify the ASPIRE Office immediately by sending an email to firstname.lastname@example.org.
 Note that non-participation in a course does not presume formal withdrawal.

 If withdrawal occurs after the commencement of the session, a refund in accordance with the refund schedule established by Western University will be issued. *The $100 non-refundable processing fee applies to all refund amounts.
+Note: the university refund schedules for AQ courses are being updated.
+Please ensure to check the schedules when considering a withdrawal.

 Full refunds are issued if a course is cancelled by the University.